nx-dotnet/nx-dotnet/README.md

 - [.NET](https://docs.microsoft.com/en-us/dotnet/)
   - `npm install --save-dev @nx-dotnet/core`

-There are also many [community plugins](https://nx.dev/nx-community) you could add.
+There are also many other [community plugins](https://nx.dev/nx-community) you could add.

 ## Generate an application

 Run `nx g @nx-dotnet/core:app my-app` to generate an application.

-> You can use any of the plugins above to generate applications as well.

 When using Nx, you can create multiple applications and libraries in the same workspace.

 ## Generate a library

 Run `nx g @nx-dotnet/core:lib my-lib` to generate a library.

-> You can also use any of the plugins above to generate libraries as well.

 Libraries are shareable across libraries and applications.